Wardrop/Scorched/Milestones.md

 Unlikely
 --------
-* Mutex locking option?
-I'm of the opinion that the web server should be configured for the concurrency model of the application, rather than the framework.
+* Mutex locking option - I'm of the opinion that the web server should be configured for the concurrency model of the application, rather than the framework.
+* Using Rack::Protection by default - The problem here is that a good portion of Rack::Protection involves sessions, and given that Scorched doesn't itself load any session middleware, these components of Rack::Protection would have to be excluded.
+I wouldn't want to invoke a false sense of security

 More things will be added to these lists as they're thought of and considered.